Pay: £45,000 - 60,000 pro rata upwards, depending on experience

 We operate an equal opportunities policy and welcome applicants from all sections of the community.
 Although Glass Door services normally take place within churches or church-owned properties, please note individuals with connections to a variety of faiths or none work for, volunteer at, and use the services of Glass Door.

 Our headquarters are located in the heart of Chelsea, close to both Sloane Square and South Kensington tube stations.

-The start date will be July, depending on notice period and/or Covid-19 restrictions/ practicalities.
+The start date will be August or September, depending on notice period and/or Covid-19 restrictions/ practicalities.

 The post holder will be responsible for the following:

 • Maintain appropriate and comprehensive finance and accounting policies and procedures including payment authorisations, cash management etc.

 • Provide clear and accurate financial information, budgets and forecasts to the trustees, COO, fundraising team and other departments as required.